| Goign to

 The most

-important thing, before going to an interview is to find
+important thing, before going to an interview is

-least a basic understanding of the employers
+at least a basic understanding of the

-business, shows that you are actively interested in that
+employers business, shows that you are

-questions in advance about the specific job you have
+questions in advance about the specific job you

-idea is to demonstrate your interest and knowledge in the
+The idea is to demonstrate your interest

-employer and the job. dont forget that you may not
+and knowledge in the employer and the job. dont

-be quite right for one job but perfect for another.
+forget that you may not be quite right for one job but

 You